BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 An **Auditor** role is characterized by providing auditing services, auditing claims, auditing financial transactions, and submitting disputes.

 #### **Auditor** Mechanism Action Space:
-1. Attestation - Claim Auditing
+1. Attestation<a href="glossary.md#note13" id="note13ref"><sup>13</sup></a>

 #### Example:
 KPMG - one of the "big four" accounting organizations.

 ### Role 6: Bond Issuer
 The **Bond Issuer** raises capital for a project through an impact bond debt instrument.
 They are responsible for ensuring regulatory compliance and for establishing the legal constructs of the fund.
-The Bond Issuer is liable to investors for the capital raised and liable to project owners for making payments for goods and services to be delivered through the project.
+The Bond Issuer is liable to investors for the capital raised and liable to Project Owners for making payments for goods and services to be delivered through the project.
 The Bond Issuer authorises agents to participate in the bond and interact with the bond mechanisms within the scopes of capabilities allowed by their respective roles.
-Note that a Bond Issuer should be a positively identified legal entity and/or person.

-A **BondIssuer** role is characterized by the ability to issue bonds, receive impact tokens and bond tokens, distribute tokens to the bond’s stakeholders, change bond parameters or terminate bond life, and submit disputes.
+A **BondIssuer** role is characterized by the ability to issue bonds, receive bond tokens, distribute bond tokens to the bond’s stakeholders, change bond parameters or terminate bond life, and submit disputes.

 ####  **BondIssuer** Mechanism Action Space:
-1. Attestation - Dispute Submission
+1. Attestation<a href="glossary.md#note13" id="note13ref"><sup>13</sup></a>

 #### Example:
 UBS Optimus Foundation - a foundation linked to a global wealth manager staffed with philanthropy experts.